Certified Acupressure

 more at ease with himself and his surroundings.
 When I approached

-raising his head and looking at me like he was going to bolt away, I
+him, instead of raising his head and looking at me like he was going to bolt away, I

 noticed a softness in his eye.
 He actually dropped his head and